-The most notable risk categories impacting climate change exposures are related to credit and counterparty risks, including its investment activities and client onboarding, market risks, liquidity risks, operational risks, product development, outsourcing and third-party management.
+The most notable risk categories impacting climate change exposures are related to credit and counterparty risks (including investment activities and client onboarding), market risks, liquidity risks, operational risks, product development and third-party management and are all focused or concerned on the impacts of the risk on the institution itself.
+To this end, the Bank will ensure ESG is an embedded topic and consideration in all relevant processes across BC (e.g. considerations in the credit assessments, product development and KYC processes).